Skip to content

 default_view_policy #

-Return the adapter-declared default view policy for this participant on this session.
+Return the adapter-declared default view policy for this participant on this channel.
 Wraps adapter.default_view_policy so callers don't need adapter registry access.

 Source code in autogen/beta/network/hub/core.py